ramimuurimaki/stormpath-express-react-example/README.md

 # Stormpath React + Express Fullstack Example Project

+This repository is a copy from https://github.com/stormpath/stormpath-express-react-example Just a sandbox project to study React and Node.js

-This repository is an example fullstack web application, using React on the front-end and Express.js as your back-end server.
+This is an example fullstack web application, using React on the front-end and Express.js as your back-end server.
 It uses [express-stormpath][] and [stormpath-sdk-react][] to authenticate users, protect your server API, and render default login and registration screens in your React application.